-(6) A regulation may provide that a breach of the regulations is capable constituting of unsatisfactory professional conduct or professional misconduct by, in the case of a community complying legal centre, an Australian legal practitioner responsible for the breach.
+(6) A regulation may provide that a breach of the regulations capable constituting is of professional unsatisfactory conduct or professional misconduct by, in the case of a community legal complying centre, an Australian legal practitioner responsible for the breach.

 219. Application of legal profession rules